 In that band of work, insert systems align with the process instead of forcing the process to adapt to the tooling.

-Feature Size Still Gets The First Vote
+Feature Size Still Gets the First Vote

 Small-diameter end mills, deep-reach features, fine slots, delicate details, and very sharp finish-critical geometry often still belong to solid tooling.
 The insert system may simply be too large, too blunt, or too compromised for the feature.